open/close all folders

 Denis: Hi, fans.
 It's me again — Mr. Lovable. (turns to other band members) Will you shut up when I'm talking?!

-House: When Greg House puts speed in Wilson's coffee to test if Wilson is on anti-depressants, Wilson is rather livid.
+- When Greg House puts speed in Wilson's coffee to test if Wilson is on anti-depressants, Wilson is rather livid.
 Later in that episode comes the revelation that Wilson has been dosing House with anti-depressants.
-In fairness to Wilson, he may have actually been angry at House for deliberately putting him at risk of dangerous medication interactions- but that becomes Hypocritical Humor when he follows up his rant with "give me a Vicodin before I have a stroke."
+Wilson may have actually been angry at House for deliberately putting him at risk of dangerous medication interactions- but that becomes Hypocritical Humor when he follows up his rant with "give me a Vicodin before I have a stroke."

 Sam: Some people just have no manners. (throws an empty soda can on the floor for Freddie to pick up)

-This was half of Maya's repertoire in Just Shoot Me!, aside from shrill activism.
+- This was half of Maya's repertoire, aside from shrill activism.
 Oddly enough, there were other times where they didn't seem to be playing it as a gag, she just was... hypocritical.
 (For instance, deriding Elliot for his nerdy looks back in high school.)
 In fact there were times where this seemed to be a Family-Unfriendly Aesop, implying that others were being unreasonable in asking her to stop berating someone over their looks or social status, or for her to apologize for doing so.

 Gene: Yeah, but me and 'im were brought up exactly the same.
 I'm not addicted.
 (Takes a drink from his hip-flask).

-Mash, in its first couple of seasons, would often show Majors Burns and Houlihan spying on and expressing disgust at the sexual dalliances of the other characters... which would get the Majors so horny they'd immediately start fooling around themselves.
+- In its first couple of seasons, they would often show Majors Burns and Houlihan spying on and expressing disgust at the sexual dalliances of the other characters... which would get the Majors so horny they'd immediately start fooling around themselves.

-In a lesser example from a later season, Hawkeye and B.J. start riffing on famous Shakespearean phrases ("Friends, Romans and Countrymen, lend me your ears, I promise to return them.")
+- In a later season, Hawkeye and B.J. start riffing on famous Shakespearean phrases ("Friends, Romans and Countrymen, lend me your ears, I promise to return them.")
 Winchester counters with a straight reading of the Hamlet line, "There are more things in Heaven and Earth, Horatio, than are dreamt of in your philosophy."
 Hawkeye replies, "Man, if there's one thing I hate it's someone who butchers Shakespeare."

-Klinger: It was all just a misunderstanding; I would never try to bribe an officer! (pause) Ten bucks to forget the whole thing.
+Klinger: It was all just a misunderstanding; I would never try to bribe an officer! (beat) Ten bucks to forget the whole thing.